wp-plugins/oik/trunk/readme.txt

 Upgrade oik to version 1.12 before updating oik-nivo-slider to version 1.2.
 For more information see:
 [oik-nivo-slider-v1.2 for oik v1.12](http://www.oik-plugins.com/2012/04/oik-nivo-slider-v1-2-for-oik-v1-12-now-in-alpha-test/)

 = 1.11 =
 There are many changes in version 1.11 to support lazy invocation of code.
 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 == Changelog ==
+= 1.16 =
+* Fixed: Fatal error: Call to undefined function oik_require() in oik\admin\oik-header.inc on line 2
+* Added: CSS to disable the background image for links to .pdf files ( selector: div.noicon a )

 = 1.15 =
 * Fixed: New solution for bw_jquery() API broke oik-nivo-slider on admin pages
 * Added: Support for [bw_table] shortcode